Brian-Quach/Web-Crawl/README.md

 ## Potential Challenges
 > * Latency between users may cause issues if the communication requests are too frequent or large
 > * WebGL will have to be learned for more visually pleasing graphics
+> * We will need to find a way to have multiple games running at once

 ***